Immigrant Song

 "Immigrant Song" is a song by the English rock band Led Zeppelin.
-It is built upon a repeating riff and features lyrical references to Norse mythology, with singer Robert Plant's howling vocals mentioning war-making and Valhalla.
-The song was included on their 1970 album, Led Zeppelin III and released as a single.
+Built upon a riff, it alludes to Norse mythology, with singer Robert Plant's howling vocals mentioning war-making and Valhalla.
+The song was included on their 1970 album Led Zeppelin III and released as a single.
 Several live recordings have also been issued on various Led Zeppelin albums.
 Other artists have recorded renditions of the song or performed it live.

 Though Led Zeppelin are typically regarded as an album-oriented group, "Immigrant Song" is one of the band's several hit singles.
 The song's popularity has led to its inclusion in such compilation albums as Led Zeppelin Remasters (1990) and Early Days: The Best of Led Zeppelin, Vol. 1 (1999).

 Background

 "Immigrant Song" was written during Led Zeppelin's tour of Iceland, Bath and Germany in the summer of 1970.
 The opening date of this tour took place in Reykjavík, Iceland, which inspired Plant to write the lyrics.
 He explained in an interview:

 Six days after Led Zeppelin's appearance in Reykjavik, the band performed the song for the first time in concert during the Bath Festival.